2022-23 Edition

 Degree Conferral

-Plan II – Comprehensive Exam: At the end of the final quarter, the M.A. candidate must pass a comprehensive exam that illustrates mastery of key concepts and methods of inquiry in Asian American Studies.
-The final format of the exam is determined in consultation with the faculty advisor, but can take various forms, including a full-length creative work or a policy report.
-A written evaluation of said work, approximately 10 to 15 pages in length, is also to be submitted for review.
+Plan III – Comprehensive Exam: At the end of the final quarter, the M.A. candidate must pass a comprehensive exam that illustrates mastery of key concepts and methods of inquiry in Asian American Studies.
+The final format of the exam is determined in consultation with the faculty advisor.
 The exam is administered by the faculty advisor and an exam committee comprised of at least two additional Asian American Studies faculty members.

 Time to Degree